 Rep. Louise Slaughter remembered as a 'trailblazer,' 'tireless voice for women' by her colleagues

-Rep. Louise Slaughter's mark on Congress was evident, as staff and colleagues on both sides of the aisle remembered the longest-serving member of Congress from New York after news of her death broke Friday.
+Rep. Louise Slaughter's mark on Congress was evident, as staff and colleagues on both sides of the aisle remembered the longest-serving member of Congress from New York after news of her death broke on March 16.

 Slaughter, a Democrat, died at the age of 88 after being hospitalized with a concussion, Fox News confirmed.
 She had served in Congress since 1987.